Jonatas-01/delightful-bite/README.md

 - __Sign Up__

     - The sign up page can be accessed clicking on Sign Up "anchor" in navbar.
-    - Sign Up provides an form with validation that contains an username, email password and an sign up button to submit the form.
+    - Sign Up provides an form with validation that contains a title, name, email, radio button and a sign up button to submit the form.
     - Page contains a navbar on top, title, image and a form.
 The page has a whitesmoked background color.
     - The Sign Up page encourages users to sign up and get access to more recipes.